totalhack/zillion/README.md

 sale_month, sale_year, etc. To prevent type conversions, set `skip_conversion_fields` to `false` on your `DataSource` config.

+See `zillion.field.TYPE_ALLOWED_CONVERSIONS` for more details on currently supported conversions.

 <a name="config-variables"></a>
 ### Config Variables